eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Closing the Client
 ^^^^^^^^^^^^^^^^^^
 To close a `Client`, we must perform two steps.
-First, we need to tell the agent that the session is no longer available.
+First, we need to tell the *Agent* that the session is no longer available.
 This is done sending the next message:

 .. code-block:: C